aws-samples/aws-big-data-blog/aws-blog-campanile/readme.md

 Campanile relies heavily on the [NLineInputFormat](https://hadoop.apache.org/docs/r2.4.1/api/org/apache/hadoop/mapred/lib/NLineInputFormat.html) property, which controls how many lines of input are sent to each mapper task.
 For example, an objectcopy step is only successful if ALL objects passed to it are copied successfully.
 Therefore, limiting the number of objects for a single process can drastically increase probability of success.
 To support this "split", while also supporting campanile functioning in a normal shell, one is needs a "Streaming Environment" check.

+**NOTE:** Another extremely important property of this function, is this controls how often a S3 connection object is re-established.
+At the end of the split, another process, and therefore a new connection to S3 is made.
+S3 has hundreds, if not thousands of endpoints, and the only way to achieve distribution is to utilize the entire fleet.
+(Get link to article detailing this)

     ## campanile.py provides and index function
     def stream_index():
     try: